 To take the shuttle: Look for staff waiting outside the station, they will be asking people if they are staying in Kinosaki.
 Tell them the name of your ryokan and they will direct you to the bus and notify the driver where to drop you off.
 If there are no staff outside the station when you arrive, cross the street to the other side and you will see Kinosaki Information Center.
 The staff there will guide you to the shuttle bus.

-Shuttle bus does not necessarily operate with the arrival of every train.
+Shuttle buses do not necessarily operate with the arrival of every train.
 Please inform your ryokan what time you expect to arrive at Kinosaki Onsen Station.

 If you arrive early and want to walk around before you check-in, you can bring your luggage to the information center.
 They can then hold onto your luggage for you or even take it to your ryokan when possible.
 There may be a small fee for this service.

 Visitors to Kinosaki who are staying at a ryokan will be given a free onsen pass at check-in (yumepa).
 The pass has a barcode and will give you free access to all seven hot springs.
 Just scan at the entrance and you can use any public hot spring.
-Note that your pass will only be valid until 10:00 am on the day of your check-out.
+Note that your pass will only be valid until 10:00 am on the day of your checkout.
 The public hot springs have regular holidays.
-Check this schedule.
+Please check this schedule.